 Murder at the Blackburn Boarding House

 The year is 1898.
 The Blackburn Boarding House for Witches, Ghouls, & Monsters is a place of refuge for the neglected and underprivileged macabre in Wild West wizarding society.
-It is owned and operated by Mortimer and Benjamin Blackburn, who are identical brothers who emigrated from the Emerald Isle.
+It is owned and operated by Mortimer and Benjamin Blackburn, who are identical twin brothers who emigrated from the old country.

 A few weeks ago two wizarding villains wantonly robbed the local muggle bank.
 While one of the brigands was caught, the other escaped.
 Rather than allow the story to fester amongst the non-magical population and bring attention to the magical community, local wizarding law enforcement fabricated an alternative scenario where the escapee was “killed,” rather than got away; obliviation and memory charms were used in abundance.

 Despite his unwillingness to disclose his partner’s identity, memories of the escapee were pulled from the partner in custody, and an identity was established: it was Teddy the Truculent, a wanted murderer.
 A bounty has been put on his head.

 It just so happens that this evening, at the close of the market, one of the residents’ bodies has been discovered in the root cellar.
 Kate the Courtesan has been murdered!
 She could be described as a soft-spoken, full-bodied woman with a gruff voice.

 The body is found wearing a generous, curvy frock, a big blue bonnet, and an overabundance of rouge and lipstick.
 She had been a new tenant, having just moved in one week previous.